rose-collectionservices/collection-services-manual/14-PACKING AND SHIPPING/readme.md

 		* [14.2.2.3 International shipping](#14223-international-shipping)

 Collection Services staff occasionally travel to a donor/seller (generally with the collecting curator) to assist in packing collections for transfer to the Rose.
 This will involve packing all desired material into standard sized boxes provided by the Rose and attaching shipping labels as appropriate.
-After the packing is complete, the Accessioning and Collections Manager will arrange for the move of the material (generally via FedEx).
+After the packing is complete, the Acquisitions Assistant will arrange for the move of the material (generally via FedEx).
 If there are any particularly fragile or valuable items, those should be hand-carried by the archivist rather than shipped.
 If this situation should arise, consult with the Head of Collection Services to determine a plan of action.

 When a curator requests packing assistance: